 This was what I was looking most forward to during our trip because I am a big fan of Hemingway.
 And the tour of his Key West home did not disappoint.
 Being in the place where he wrote most of his iconic novels, was thrilling.

-And the tour guide was so knowledge and kind, letting my kids feed the famous Hemingway cats.
+And the tour guide was so knowledgeable and kind, letting my kids feed the famous Hemingway cats.

 *Be sure to take cash to the Hemingway Museum.
 They currently only take cash at the front entrance.
 But you can pay with credit cards in the gift shop.